rust-stuco/lectures/week2/slides.md

   * Unless you are the perfect developer...
   * Who _never_ writes a bug...
   * You're bound to shoot yourself in the foot
-* It would be great if the compiler knew at what point the variable needs memory, and then at what point it doesn't need it anymore
+* It would be great if the compiler knew:
+  * At what point the variable needs memory
+  * At what point the memory is no longer needed
 * Idea: **what if we tied memory allocation to the scope of a variable?**

 <!-- Because developers who never write bugs definitely exist -_- -->